Any successful entrepreneur will tell you that having multiple revenue streams is critical to your success.

 Instead of trying to lure them to you.

-So, while you want to have a forum to host your content outside of Facebook…
+So, while you want to have a separate site to host your content outside of Facebook…

 Having an active Facebook group is a great way to build engagement and momentum with your members.

 2. Create Exclusivity